choozn/jupe/README.md

 ## ESM

 Jupe is a pure ESM package.
-It can not be `required()`'d from CommonJS.
+It can not be `require()`'d from CommonJS.
 If you need help migrating to ESM or implementing Jupe because of ESM, refer to [this post](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).

 <br>